Eugene32/Regex-Tutorial/README.md

 - `.`  --> Matches any character besides `\n` or new line.
 - `\d` --> Matches numeric digit and is equivalent to [ 0-9 ] notation.
 - `\w` --> Matches alphanumeric characters cover uppercase and lowercase alphabets.
 Thiis equivalent to [ a-zA-z0-9 ].
-- `\s' --> Matches a single space character, including tabs and line breaks.
+- `\s` --> Matches a single space character, including tabs and line breaks.

 Value can be put in 'inverse' by changing the notation to uppercase.  '\W' will only match special characters instead of alphanumerics.